josmar-crwdstffng/angular/aio/content/guide/routing-with-urlmatcher.md

 *   The matcher verifies that the array contains only one segment
 *   The matcher employs a regular expression to ensure that the format of the username is a match
 *   If there is a match, the function returns the entire URL, defining a `username` route parameter as a substring of the path
-*   If there isn't a match, the function returns null and the router continues to look for other routes that match the URL
+*   If there is not a match, the function returns null and the router continues to look for other routes that match the URL

 <div class="is-helpful">